 Mom: – No, silly!
 Will you pick your aunt up?
 She called and said she would like to come over and needs a ride.

 That has something to do with her and me loving to complete each other’s sentences, knowing full well that what we say is nowhere near what the other means.
 But we love a good laugh and never miss an opportunity to have a loud one.

 My mom and I do this intentionally and consciously as an internal joke.
 But seeing how far the misunderstandings between her and I could get, even though we have a close relationship, says a lot about potential miscommunications that could easily occur between people who are less familiar with each other – especially if they are not much in synch on hearing and understanding one another.

 Why is communication particularly important?

-- Approach each dialogue to learn something.
+- Put on your curiosity hat and approach each dialogue to learn something.

 - Use open-ended questions rather than questions that could get answered with just a yes or no.

-- Listen for total meaning as the real message may be non-verbal or emotional, and be fully aware of the body language.
+- Listen for total meaning, as the real message may be non-verbal or emotional, and be fully aware of the body language.

 - Pay attention to your responses and respect the other points of view, even if you disagree.

 Communication is an art.
 Be an artist.
 Create your best artwork with every person you communicate with.